 Our current estimate is that there are now over 100 million panels installed on roofs around Australia and that many of these will soon be reaching their end of life.
 With far more solar panels on Australian rooftops than there are people in the country, the recycling of solar panels will become a more pressing issue in the years ahead.

 Solar panels are meant to last for about a quarter of a century, some brands promise up to thirty years.
 This means the first-generation of solar panels from the 1990s is approaching the end of its useful life.
 Most of them will inevitably start failing well before their “warranty period” is up.
-This leads to a large quantity of panels coming off the roof due to damage or for a variety of other reasons such as power loss, optical failure and glass breakage.
+This leads to a large number of panels coming off the roof due to damage or for a variety of other reasons such as power loss, optical failure and glass breakage.

 So should Australians recycle or landfill solar panels?